rapid7/metasploit-framework/GSoC-2017-Mentor-Organization-Application.md

 **How will you get your students involved in your community during GSoC?**

 Most communication with students will happen in the same channels that all our contributors use; namely IRC and GitHub.
 Students will follow the same procedures of code review that all contributors follow.
-We hope that this will increase interactions with all of the existing contributors as well as users instead of feeling tied only to their mentor, giving them a network of support and hopefull illustrate the advantages of working with other minds.
+We hope that this will increase interactions with all of the existing contributors as well as users instead of feeling tied only to their mentor, giving them a network of support and hopefully illustrate the advantages of working with other minds.

 **How will you keep students involved with your community after GSoC?**